mcgue/turtle/README.md

 # turtle
-Experiments with the Turtle Module <br>
+Experiments with the Turtle Module.<br>
-Status: complete
+Status: finished.